 You’ve probably had days where it felt like everyone was going in every direction except the right one.
 Needless to say, this can be a draining experience – not to mention inefficient.
 A daily huddle can be a good way to make sure that the entire team is on the same page.

-Set aside time often to delegate tasks clearly so that your people know who is doing what.
+Discuss actual issues and find solutions.
+Don’t waste time entertaining all the venting that usually comes when working with a team (save it for the therapists).
+Set aside time to delegate tasks clearly so that your people know who is doing what.
 Always allow for questions and concerns to be addressed – the few minutes you spend handling them now can save you a lot of frustration and wasted effort later.

 TIP #3: Delegate tasks clearly.